Mind the Gap: Action Rebinding Attacks against Android GUI Agents: Abstract

 \section{Abstract}

-Large multimodal model powered GUI agents are emerging as high-privilege operators on mobile platforms, entrusted with perceiving screen content and injecting inputs.
-In this emerging ecosystem, GUI agents serve as a new control plane mediating interactions across application boundaries.
-However, their design operates under the implicit assumption of \textbf{Visual Atomicity}: that the UI state remains invariant between observation and action.
-We demonstrate that this assumption is fundamentally invalid in Android, creating a critical attack surface.
+Large multimodal model powered GUI agents are emerging as high-privilege operators on mobile platforms, entrusted to perceive screen content and inject inputs across application boundaries.
+While these agents aim to automate complex tasks, we demonstrate that their design introduces a fundamental conflict with Android's strict application sandboxing.
+We present a novel cross-application \textbf{Action Rebinding attack}, which allows a malicious application with zero dangerous permissions to hijack the agent's execution and perform privileged operations on behalf of the attacker.

-We present \textbf{Action Rebinding}, a novel cross-application attack that allows a seemingly-benign application with zero dangerous permissions to rebind an agent's execution.
-By exploiting the inevitable observation-to-action gap inherent in the agent's reasoning pipeline, the attacker triggers foreground transitions to rebind the agent's planned action toward the target application.
-We weaponize the agent's task-recovery logic and Android's UI state preservation to orchestrate programmable, multi-step attack chains.
-Furthermore, we introduce an Intent Alignment Strategy (IAS) that manipulates the agent's reasoning process to rationalize rebound states, enabling it to bypass verification gates (e.g., confirmation dialogs) that would otherwise be rejected.
+Our attack exploits the inevitable observation-action gap inherent in the agent's reasoning pipeline.
+A malicious app can render a benign ``contextual carrier'' to elicit a planned action, and then swap the foreground to a sensitive target application during the reasoning latency.
+The agent, unaware of the transition, unwittingly executes the action in the privileged context.
+We further advance this attack by weaponizing the agent's own task-recovery logic to create programmable, multi-step exploit loops , and introducing an Intent Alignment Strategy (IAS) that manipulates the agent's reasoning to rationalize the hijacked state.

-We evaluate Action Rebinding Attacks on six widely-used Android GUI agents across 15 diverse tasks.
-Our results demonstrate a \textbf{100\% success rate} for atomic action rebinding and the ability to reliably orchestrate multi-step attack chains.
-With IAS, the success rate in bypassing verification gates increases (from 0\% to up to 100\%).
-Notably, the attacker application requires no sensitive permissions and contains no privileged API calls, achieving a \textbf{0\% detection rate} across malware scanners (e.g., VirusTotal).
-Our findings reveal a fundamental architectural flaw in current agent-OS integration and provide critical insights for the secure design of future autonomous agent systems.
+We evaluate our attack on six widely-used Android GUI agents.
+Our results demonstrate a 100\% success rate for atomic action hijacking and the ability to orchestrate high-impact exploits, including unauthorized file deletion, SMS transmission, and app uninstallation, without the attacker holding any corresponding permissions.
+Furthermore, since the malicious application separates intent from capability and contains no privileged API calls, it achieves a 0\% detection rate across commercial malware scanners (e.g., VirusTotal), highlighting a critical blind spot in current mobile security analysis.
 To access experimental logs and demonstration videos, please contact \textit{yi\_qian@smail.nju.edu.cn}.